maiskt/hackathon.github.io/11-Savings.Rmd

 + 0= "No"

 ## SAVE_DAILY
-Save for dialy expenses: counts respondents who save to just make ends meet on a daily basis
+Save for dialy expenses: counts respondents who save to just make ends meet on a daily basis.

 Levels: